Benefits of doing an employee check-in on a weekly basis

 - Benefits wellbeing for 84% employees.

-One of the major benefits of a weekly check-in is that the opportunity for peer recognition is baked right in.
-Recogniton questions are one of the major question types we offer through Weekly10.
+One of the major benefits of a weekly check-in is the opportunity for peer recognition is baked right in.
+Recognition questions are one of the major question types we offer through Weekly10.
 Asking your people who's gone above and beyond gives them the chance to look outside their own sphere of influence.
 Deeper team bonds develop as a result.

 3. Weekly goal updates curb the urge to micromanage

 Managers have a lot of different factors to worry about.
 Especially in larger companies and teams.
 But keeping their team on the ball ranks more-or-less at the top.
 So, as you can imagine, it's essential to stay in the loop.
 Unfortunately, some bosses take this mentality too far and end up micromanaging their people.

 It's an understandable mistake, but a mistake nonetheless.
 And one that's usually associated with less-than-competent managers.
 But the goal-tracking side of an employee check-in can help you shake this bad habit.

 One of the benefits of a weekly check-in is that you always know the next progress update is around the corner.
 If check-ins were monthly, it would be way too infrequent.
 Having them every week limits the need for ad-hoc meetings about progress.
 People have more time to do their, not talk about it.

 4. Check-ins provide a real-time view of employee sentiment